The Nigerian Shippers’ Council is an agency under the Federal Ministry of Transport.

 Information & Communication Technology

-There are six (6) Zonal Coordinating Offices one in each of the six geo-political zones and a Liaison Office in Abuja.
+There is a Liason office in Abuja and six (6) Zonal Coordinating Offices one in each of the six geo-political zones.

 South-West Coordinating Office – Ibadan;